 - Hotel Double Stars – starting at RM80+ ($19/ P970) for double room

-If you’re looking for a high-end accommodation or one with unique features, I suggest Cameron Highlands Resort.
+If you’re looking for a little more comfortable place to stay, I suggest Cameron Highlands Resort.
 They offer private picnic in a tea plantation and strawberry baths.
 How cool is that?

 Give back?
 It takes time for us to right these travel guides.
 As such, we’ll appreciate if you can show support through booking using our affiliate links, where we earn a small commission at no extra cost to you. 🙂

 For a weekend trip in Cameron Highlands with a day tour, a little over RM200 ($50/ P2400) is a safe budget per person.

 Have a handy tip or something else to add to this travel guide to Cameron Highlands?
 Post them in the comments section below. 🙂

 Related Read: Best places to visit in Malaysia

 If you like this post, save it in Pinterest!